Featured post

 GWW in Chile

 The return to Santiago was, as usual as it is after most Global Water Watch (GWW) trips, filled with the nostalgia that you get when leaving the extraordinary people, with whom you have been sharing many wonderful moments for days.
-Concepcion is about 500 km (~310 miles) south of Santiago, so the trip took about six hours by bus, along the valley between the beautiful Pacific Ocean on the west and the magnificent and breathtaking Andes on the east.
+Concepcion is about 500 km (~310 miles) south of Santiago, so the trip took about six hours by bus, along the valley between the beautiful Pacific Ocean on the west and the magnificent and breathtaking Andes Mountains on the east.
 Most passengers went to sleep as the bus was an extremely comfortable two-decker, but I stayed awake admiring the side of the road.
 Agricultural and silvicultural fields kept appearing as Chile is a big producer and exporter of fresh fruit, wine, and forestry products.
 We crossed over many rivers: Itata, Ñuble, Longavi, Achibueno, Putagán, Maule, Tinguiririca, Cachipoal, and Maipo near the entrance to Santiago.
 The bus also passed along towns whose names I have heard many times through the songs of Violeta Parra, ‘The Mother of Latin American folk’; Parral, Perquilauquén, Chillán.
 Thanks to life, that has given me so much; it has given me the stride of my tired feet, with them I have traversed through cities and puddles, valleys and deserts, mountains, and plains.
 Beautiful lyrics and music that still are an emblem of the socially, economically, and politically marginalized peoples of Latin America and their ongoing struggle for justice in all aspects; environmental, social, political, you name it.

 The Biobio River entering the Pacific Ocean in Chile.